Research Team

 B. Sloan Crawford, MS, MA

-Sloan is a 3rd year graduate student in the Health Psychology Doctoral Program.
+Sloan is a 4th year PhD candidate in the Health Psychology Doctoral Program.
 She received her BS in Psychology from Old Dominion University.
 She continued her education at Regent University where she received an MS in Psychology and an M.A. in Practical Theology.
-Sloan’s interests include exploring the biopsychosocial factors that influence SCD health outcomes.
-She is also interested in identifying the triggers of chronic pain in adolescent and young adult (AYA) patients with SCD and disrupting the transition from acute to chronic pain.
-Her overall research objective is to develop interventions to improve the self-management of chronic illness and quality of life of individuals with SCD.
+Sloan's research objective is to develop and implement interventions to improve the self-management of chronic illness and quality of life for individuals with SCD.
+Her current work focuses on the implementation of nutrition-based interventions for SCD pain.

 "A smooth sea never made a skilled sailor" - FDR